 Historic Rehabilitation Tax Credit: Talking Points

-- created more than 2.35 million good paying, local jobs;
+- created nearly 2.5 million good paying, local jobs;

-- leveraged over $106 billion in private investment in our communities;
+- leveraged more than $117 billion in private investment in our communities;

 - generated a significant return on investment for the federal government;

 - When the HTC was examined by Congress in the lead up to the 1986 Tax Reform bill, legislators concluded an incentive to rehabilitate historic structures remained justified.
-The House Ways and Means Committee report reasoned that without the HTC market forces would drive investment away from more costly rehabilitation and urban cores and toward more predictable new construction in the suburbs.
+The report accompanying the bill reasoned that without the HTC market forces would drive investment away from more expensive rehabilitation and urban cores and toward more predictable new construction in the suburbs.

 - The HTC continues to fulfill the federal public policy goal set forth in the National Historic Preservation Act of 1966 of preserving the nation’s architectural heritage by rehabilitating historic structures that tell America’s story.
 It benefits communities throughout the nation where thousands of iconic historic buildings have been brought back to life and are contributing to the local economy.

 - As Congress examines ways to improve our nation’s tax code, there is a critical opportunity to modernize the HTC so that it better serves the needs of both large and small communities throughout the country.
-The Creating American Prosperity through Preservation Act (“CAPP”) Act (S.1141), introduced by Sen. Cardin (D-MD) and Sen. Collins (R-ME) in the Senate and pending introduction in the House, includes several practical changes to the current program that will enhance the HTC’s ability to preserve historic buildings and revitalize our communities.
+Legislation is being considered that will make several practical changes to the current program that will enhance the HTC’s ability to preserve historic buildings and revitalize our communities.